-TIS is a new fund put into place as a pilot in 2017, its purpose is the same as TIPs in nursery to primary transition.
+TIS is a fund put into place as a pilot in 2017, its purpose is the same as TIPs in nursery to primary transition.
 The aim is to offer funding to a minority of pupils who do not have an EHCP, but have a SEN Support plan to help them through transition.
 This funding is not designed as a substitute for an EHCP, but is expected to support the most vulnerable pupils on SEN Support into secondary school particularly where more assessment or knowledge about the child is needed before deciding if an EHCP or SEN Support plan can meet a young person's needs.
 SENCOs at either the secondary or primary school can contact their SEND lead worker if they wish to consider this option.
 It is expected that this should reduce the need for hasty assessments for EHCPs in terms 5 and 6.
+This funding is only available when there is capacity within the High Needs budget.